 Marriott operates seven hotels in Egypt and plans to open three more within the next four years, including the 331-room Nile Ritz-Carlton in Cairo scheduled for 2013.

 The company wants ensure that the government won’t make changes to past policies that encouraged cultural, archaeological and religious tourism.
 It also wants to establish a dialog to promote the industry, after a decline in visitors during the political upheaval, according to Kyriakidis.

 “These are the practical things that we’re hoping we can walk away with,” he said.

 Official statistics show the number of tourists reached 5.08 million in the first half of 2012, up 23 percent over the same period last year, though still lower than record levels reached in 2010, according to the state-run Ahram Online website.

 Other companies participating in the trade mission include Boeing Co.
-(BA) of Chicago; Citigroup Inc. (C) of New York; Coca-Cola Co.
-(KO) of Atlanta; General Electric Co.
-(GE) of Fairfield, Connecticut; Google Inc. (GOOG) of Mountain View, California; and FedEx Corp.
-(FDX) of Memphis, Tennessee, according to the U.S. Chamber of Commerce.
+(BA:US) of Chicago; Citigroup Inc. (C:US) of New York; Coca-Cola Co.
+(KO:US) of Atlanta; General Electric Co.
+(GE:US) of Fairfield, Connecticut; Google Inc. (GOOG:US) of Mountain View, California; and FedEx Corp.
+(FDX:US) of Memphis, Tennessee, according to the U.S. Chamber of Commerce.

 Egypt’s “transition to a more transparent and accountable governance will set the stage for even greater engagement by U.S. companies,” Lionel Johnson, the industry group’s vice president for Turkey, Middle East and North Africa affairs and a leader of the delegation, said in a statement.